-in the world in 2010, and at least 655,000 persons died of malaria.
+Malaria is one of the most devastating global public health problems.
+There were an estimated 216 million cases of malaria in 106 endemic countries and territories in the world in 2010, and at least 655,000 persons died of malaria1.
 The majority of the victims were children under five years of age, and most of the deaths occurred in sub-Saharan Africa, where the disease accounts for approximately 20 per cent of all childhood deaths.
 Malaria is a disease that kills the poor, the young and the vulnerable, and affects the future of many developing countries.